HarkerDev/harker-lunch/README.md

 # harker-lunch :fries::curry::rice::meat_on_bone::hamburger::spaghetti::sushi::fried_shrimp:

-A simple web application for Harker students to check what's for lunch.
+A simple web application for Harker students to check whats for lunch.

 ## Usage

-Go to [the Github IO page](http://aggarwalneeraj141.github.io/harker-lunch/) to access the schedule, or [tiny.cc/lunchmenu](tiny.cc/lunchmenu).
+Go to [the Github IO page](http://aggarwalneeraj141.github.io/harker-lunch/) to access the schedule, or [tiny.cc/lunchmenu](https://tiny.cc/lunchmenu).

-## Features
+## How it works

-- Bootstrap tables for easy formatting and control
+- Will render each dish for each food station in columns, and stack the columns upon mobile window.
-- Automatically hides previous days in the week
+- Automatically hides previous days in the week by hiding the div for the respective day

 ## Key

 In the provided menu by Harker, certain dishes are marked to be vegetarian, gluten-free, or both.

-We display this information to the user by coloring table cells for dishes.
-The bootstrap default classes `.success`, `.info`, and `.active` are used to provide a simple color key for the user to identify the dishes respectively.
+We use this information to show to the user, by showing color in the table cell for the dish.
+The classes `.veggie`, `.gf`, and `.veggie_gf` are used to provide a simple color key for the user to identify the dishes respectively.

-## Authors
-Neeraj Aggarwal<br/>
-Patrick Zhong

-## In Progress
-Automatic updates every Saturday

-## Next Up
-Machine learning algorithms to predict the number of memes that can be found in the average Harker chocolate chip coookie.